-If it’s fall, that can mean only one thing, and that thing is pumpkin-flavored everything.
-However, after countless PSLs, sometimes we want to enjoy our autumnal squash in new, exciting ways, which is why we’ve created these delectable pumpkin lasagna rollups.
+If it’s fall, that can mean only one thing: it’s time for all-things pumpkin.
+However, after countless PSLs, sometimes we want to enjoy our autumnal squash in new ways, which is why we’re sharing these delectable pumpkin lasagna rollups.
 Traditional lasagna noodles are layered with naturally sweet pumpkin and a robust tofu spinach ricotta, and then rolled into perfectly sized portions.
 Rich and creamy vegan bechamel sauce adds a decadent touch.
-Indulge and enjoy!

 What you need: